 You won’t find any right handed guitar players here, although you might discover a few right handed musicians who for one reason or another ended up playing a lefty axe!

 Never mind famous left handed guitarists, Jimi Hendrix is arguably the most celebrated and influential guitarist of all time!
 Having his name amongst our ranks almost single-handedly makes it cool to be a southpaw.

 He was best known for wielding Fender Stratocasters.
-Instead of playing a left handed Fender guitar, he would restring a right handed model upside down.
+Instead of playing a left handed Fender guitar, he would restring a right handed guitar upside down.

 2. Tony Iommi

 Black Sabbath’s Tony Iommi is widely regarded as being the pioneer of heavy metal and is undeniably one of the biggest names in rock guitar.
 Tony lost two of his fret-hand fingertips in a workplace accident but carried on as a left handed guitarist thanks to his prosthetic replacements!